JohanJacobs/Head_First_Design_Patterns/README.md

 >- Macro Commands are a simple extension of command that allow multiple commands to be invoked.
 >- Smart Command objects implement the request themselves rather than delegating to a receiver (losing decoupling).

+## Chapter 7 - Adapter Pattern
+>**Converts the interface of a class into another interface the clients expect.
+Adapter lets classes wrok together that couldn't otherwise because of incompatible interfaces**
+>- Object Adapter: Uses composition and the adaptee need to be passed in.
+>- Class Adapter: Uses Multiple inheritance.

+## Chapter 7 - Facade Pattern
+>**Provides a unified interface to a set of interfaces in a subsystem.
+Facade defines a higherlevel interface that makes the subsystem easier to use**
+>- Focus on simplifying an interface

 ## OO Principles